katherine-huang/personal_web/content/publication/CSCW2025/index.md

 # Summary.
 An optional shortened abstract.
 Summary: Using transmodal analysis on facial recognition and team dialogues, the study examined and compared the co-occurrences of emotion and socially-shared regulatory interactions of expert and novice medical teams.

-tags: [Human-computer Interaction, Emotion Recognition, Medical Education, Socially-Shared Regulation]
+tags: [Human-computer Interaction, Emotions, Medical Education, Socially-Shared Regulation, Intelligent Tutoring System]

 # Display this page in the Featured widget?
 featured: true